Brands and Horns

 • They’ll be cleaner, and look “nicer” (although some new horns also offer a sort of “vintage” look, if you prefer that)

-• Much brighter sound in general — again, all the rage for the younger crowd
+• Much brighter sound in general — subject to brand and model.

 … and there are definitely some downsides to a new horn: